umcconnell/destroyer2/docs/docs.md

     ```

 -   **Notes**: As HTML special characters (`& < > " ' /`) are escaped, this
-    causes a username with less or equal than 20 characters and one or more
+    causes a username with 20 characters or less and one or more special
-    special characters to be potentially longer than 20 characters, causing a
+    characters to be potentially longer than 20 characters, causing a validation
-    validation error.
+    error.

 ### New Room

-Creates a new room and returns a uuid for the room.
+Create a new room and return a uuid for the room.

 -   **URL**